Skip to content

 Java version

 Should be set to the Java version required by the Connect2id server.
-At the time of writing this guide this is Java 11 or 17.
+At the time of writing this guide this is Java 17.

 Dependencies